readthedocs/readthedocs.org/docs/development/design/organizations.rst

 going to be moved.
 In the community site we run an initial migration, for the corporate site we run a fake migration.
+The migrations left from the commercial site can be removed after that.

 For managers and querysets that depend on subscriptions, we can use our pattern to make overridable classes (inheriting from ``SettingsOverrideObject``).